quarkusio/quarkus-super-heroes/rest-fights/README.md

 Each application is exposed outside of the cluster on port `80`.

 If you want to deploy the entire system, [follow these instructions](../README.md#deploying-to-kubernetes).

+### Deploying directly via Kubernetes Extensions
+Following the [deployment section](https://quarkus.io/guides/deploying-to-kubernetes#deployment) of the [Quarkus Kubernetes Extension Guide](https://quarkus.io/guides/deploying-to-kubernetes) (or the [deployment section](https://quarkus.io/guides/deploying-to-openshift#build-and-deployment) of the [Quarkus OpenShift Extension Guide](https://quarkus.io/guides/deploying-to-openshift) if deploying to [OpenShift](https://openshift.com)), you can run `./mvnw clean package -Dquarkus.kubernetes.deploy=true` to deploy the application and any of its dependencies (see [Kubernetes (and variants) resource generation](../docs/automation.md#kubernetes-and-variants-resource-generation) of the [automation strategy document](../docs/automation.md)) to Kubernetes or OpenShift.

+You may need to adjust some of the other configuration options as well (see [Quarkus Kubernetes Extension configuration options](https://quarkus.io/guides/deploying-to-kubernetes#configuration-options) and [Quarkus OpenShift Extension configuration options](https://quarkus.io/guides/deploying-to-openshift#configuration-reference)).
+The [`do_build` function in the `generate-k8s-resources.sh` script](../scripts/generate-k8s-resources.sh) uses these extensions to generate the manifests in the [`deploy/k8s` directory](deploy/k8s).